iterative/dvc.org/content/docs/command-reference/exp/rename.md

 ## Options

-- `-g`, `--git-remote` - Name or URL of the Git remote to rename the experiment from
+- `-g`, `--git-remote` - name or URL of the Git remote to rename the experiment from.

 - `-f`, `--force` - overwrite the experiment if it already exists.